-Backyard Farms Urban CSA is a collaboration between two farmers and three farms on the West Side of Providence: Front Step Farm and Florence and Manton Farm.
-We grow food right here in Providence and sell it to our neighbors.
+Backyard Farms Urban CSA is a collaboration between two farmers and three farms on the West Side of Providence: Anders operating Front Step Farm and Adam operating Florence and Manton & Sky Hill Farms.
+We grow food right here in Providence and sell produce to our neighbors.
 Our farms began as vacant lots: we cleaned up trash, hauled rubble, cut down weeds, brought in compost, and planted seeds.
-We participate in a hyper-local food system; using our bike carts to transport veggies to the Armory Park Farmers Market and to restaurants.
+We participate in a hyper-local food system; using a bike cart to transport veggies to the Armory Park Farmers Market and to restaurants.

 Front Step Farm on Almy St was created in the Spring of 2009 by farmer Nathaniel Wood on a long abandoned vacant lot on Westminster St. Within one year the farm was turned from an eye sore to a beautiful garden- producing